Gimbal

 attitude (Attitude) – The attitude

-async control()
+async control_status()

 Subscribe to control status updates.